Solar Panel Cost Guide in Joliet, IL (2024 Update)

 EcoWatch's Joliet, IL Solar Cost FAQs

-The average cost of solar panels in Joliet is about $18,800 for a 5-kW system and $37,600 for a 10-kW system before the ITC, but the actual cost will depend on stuff such as the type of solar panels you want, what size system you need and how much energy you use.
+The average cost of solar panels in Joliet is about $18,800 for a 5-kW system and $37,600 for a 10-kW system before the ITC, but the real cost will depend on things like the model of solar panels you want, what size system you need and how much energy you use.

-A solar panel system isn’t free in Joliet, but there are some options that can make getting them more feasible, such as leasing solar panels or getting a solar loan.
-There may also be local programs or incentives that you can take advantage of.
+Solar panels aren’t free in Joliet, but there are some options that can make getting them more feasible, such as leasing solar panels or getting a solar loan.
+There may also be local programs or incentives that can further reduce the cost.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.